 WRITE Program Requirements

-All WRITE sites offer 3 weeks of outpatient Pediatrics, 3 weeks of outpatient Psychiatry, the entire 4 week Chronic Care Clerkship and the entire 6-week FM Clerkship.
-Sites approved as IM teaching sites (22-week sites) will offer 6 weeks of primarily outpatient IM.
-Sites without IM (18-week sites) will offer a 2-week FM Clinical Elective (in addition to the 6-week FM clerkship).
+All WRITE sites offer 3 weeks of outpatient Pediatrics, 3 weeks of outpatient Psychiatry, 6 weeks of outpatient Internal Medicine, the entire 4 week Chronic Care Clerkship, the entire 6-week FM Clerkship.

 Department Requirements Tracker: https://courses.washington.edu/fmclerk/write/

 - Chronic Care

 The four week chronic care curriculum consists of elements of rehabilitation medicine, palliative care, geriatric medicine, and chronic pain.